Creating the M22 and ESCC™ was no small feat- it was a long journey full of adversity, discovery and growth.

 Loose Lips Sink Ships

 I made a very bad choice, paid the price, and learned a lot.
 I couldn't contain my excitement and finally leaked what I was working on.
 I engineered this entire system nearly by myself from the ground up at this point and was on the cusp of something amazing.
-So I made a post to Reddit on July 14th, 2019 to show parts of my patent with areas redacted for confidentiality.
-Then again on July 18th, 2019, in the subreddit r/waxpen.
+So I made a post to social media on July 14th, 2019 to show parts of my patent with areas redacted for confidentiality.
+Then again on July 18th, 2019.
 I revealed the ESCC™ publicly for the first time and titled the post "Are you not entertained?!
 Energized SiC Crucible melt.".
-It was one of the most commented-on posts on that subreddit at the time and quickly spread to all sorts of forums across the internet.
+It was one of the most commented-on posts in the community at the time and quickly spread to all sorts of forums across the internet.
 Hype and conversation was raging across the web, our excitement was now everyone's excitement.
 Sounds good right?
 No, it was not ready for prime time, it was only the 4th prototype of this new technology and we were still learning about it.
 I never should have shared that- it was too soon.

 People were so excited that we were getting flooded with messages and some people started to actually get very angry with us that we wouldn't let them order it yet.
 People saying "I don't care if I have to wait, I just want to be in line for it when it is ready."
 We resisted initially because of the risk.
 The tech was still very much unproven and in need of further refinement.
 We felt immense pressure from the community.
 I then received what I thought was the final prototype- everything was great!
 The issues with the previous version were addressed and we had a device ready to sell... or so we thought.
 We put them into production at great expense, taking a huge risk.
 We opened pre-order to allow people to reserve a place in line.
 It was all downhill from here.